East–West Line (Singapore): Dover station

-Construction on a new infill station Dover station between Buona Vista station and Clementi station began in June 1998.
+Construction on a new infill station located between Buona Vista station and Clementi station, namely Dover station, began in June 1998.
+It is the first station in the MRT network to be built as an infill station.
 The building of the station was met with reservations by some members of the public over the small area it serviced and there were criticisms over the spending of "taxpayers' money" chiefly for use only by students of one educational institution.
 Despite some opposition, the Land Transport Authority proceeded with the construction to serve commuters along Singapore Polytechnic with Dover housing estate.
-On 18 October 2001, Dover was opened.
-Prior to opening, test runs were conducted from 13 to 17 October 2001 when the trains stopped at this station but did not open their doors.
-Dover is the first station in the MRT network to be built as an infill station.
+The station opened on 18 October 2001.
+Prior to opening, test runs were conducted from 13 to 17 October 2001 when the trains stopped at the station but did not open their doors.

 Tanah Merah to Airport extension line

 The idea of extending the Mass Rapid Transit system to Changi Airport was reconsidered when Terminal 3 of the airport was being built.
-Earlier plans had long been made for a new line branching off from the existing East West line at Tanah Merah, with some conceptual plans showing a tentative route alignment up to the airport along Airport Boulevard, continuing beyond the airport to Changi Point, before turning southwest back towards the city along the eastern coasts.
+Earlier plans had long been made for a new line branching off from the existing East–West Line at Tanah Merah, with some conceptual plans showing a tentative route alignment up to the airport along Airport Boulevard, continuing beyond the airport to Changi Point, before turning southwest back towards the city along the eastern coasts.
 The plans were finally announced by then Deputy Prime Minister Lee Hsien Loong on 15 November 1996.
 However, the new route alignment showed a deviation from previous plans, where the final plan involved in building only the first two stations of Expo, and Changi Airport, the latter being the underground station built between Terminal 2 and Terminal 3.
 The alignment of the station at the airport also switched perpendicularly to an east–west direction, such that the station leads to two of the terminals directly from either end of the station.
 The station's designs were unveiled on 10 February 1998 with construction starting on 29 January 1999.
 Expo and Changi Airport were opened on 10 January 2001 and 8 February 2002 respectively and operates under a shuttle service.
 Prior to 22 July 2003, train services from Boon Lay commences after the opening, but were later reverted to shuttle services due to low patronage.
-On 25 May 2019, it was announced that the Changi Airport Extension will be converted to become part of Thomson-East Coast line Extension (TELe) by 2040.
+On 25 May 2019, it was announced that the Changi Airport Extension will be converted to become part of Thomson–East Coast Line Extension (TELe) by 2040.